Private yachts and small craft

 Once you, any crew and passengers on board have completed the isolation requirement and returned a negative COVID-19 test result you will be able to disembark your vessel and/or continue your journey to your destination port.
 It may take up to five days to receive your results and you will need to isolate on board until the test results are returned.

-If you are isolating on board you must remain on the vessel at all times.
+While isolating on board you must remain on the vessel at all times.
 You must not come into contact with anyone else (except for example staff from New Zealand government agencies).
 This includes people on vessels isolating near you, or come ashore (unless required to do so such as for COVID-19 testing or a medical examination), until everyone on the vessel has served out the required isolation period and returned a negative COVID-19 test result.
 Any breach of these conditions may result in an extension to the isolation requirements.

 If you need to go to a managed isolation facility

-Any bio fouled hulls or vessels requiring fumigation, or insufficient provisioning to isolate on board (for example, no holding tanks), will require crew to go into managed isolation regardless of time left on isolation, as your vessel will become uninhabitable and you will still need to have a COVID-19 test and wait for the result.
+Any bio fouled hulls or vessels requiring fumigation, or insufficient provisioning to isolate on board (for example, no holding tanks), may require crew to go into managed isolation regardless of time left on isolation, as your vessel will become uninhabitable and you will still need to have a COVID-19 test and wait for the result.

 If you are required to go to a managed isolation facility you will be responsible for berthing and possibly managed isolation costs.
 You will be directed to a berth to allow for all people on board to disembark and await the arrival of managed isolation facility transport officials who will instruct you on your movement to the vehicle taking you to managed isolation.